charlesanim/neighborhood-map/README.md

 and photos from Foursquare and articles from the NY Times.
 The stadium list can be searched by stadium name or teams and can be filtered by sport.

-Marker/filter icons were created by me in Sketch.

 ## Installation

 1. Download the repo.